 The Little Yoho Valley, with its incredible scenery and terrain, has a longstanding reputation for outstanding alpine climbing.
 Spectacular peaks and glaciers rise above the valley floors with some of the highest waterfalls in the Canadian Rockies dramatically appearing from within their walls.
-Based out of the historic and comfortable Stanley Mitchell Hut, our targets over the four days will include The President, Vice President, Mt.
-McArthur, Mt.
-Kerr and Isolated Peak.
+Based out of the historic and comfortable Stanley Mitchell Hut, our targets over the next couple of days will include The President (3138m), Vice President (3066m), Mt.
+McArthur (3021m), Mt.
+Pollinger (2812m), Mt.
+Kerr (2836m), and Isolated Peak (2832m).
 With this wide range of opportunities, intermediate mountaineers will be sure to add more peaks to their credit.

 This trip is rated intermediate mountaineering expedition.
 Participants need prior basic glacier mountaineering experience.
 You must be fit and in good physical shape.
 Any training you can do in advance, particularly that involving hiking up steep terrain, will enhance your enjoyment of this adventure.